breadface/react-forming/README.md

 ### Validation

-- All validators are 'not required' by default so you need to explicitly add a **required** rule For example
+- Existing validators are 'not required' by default so you need to explicitly add a **required** rule For example

 ###### Displaying validation errors